warai-0toko/zrliu.github.io/_pages/about.md

 News
 =====
+**Oct.
+2020** A paper about Automated Data Augmentation will come out soon.

+**Sep.
+2020:** Publish “Detecting Interactions from Neural Networks via Topological Analysis”  @ [Neurips 2020](https://nips.cc/Conferences/2020). –a new interaction detection algorithm from analyzing connections in neural networks.
+It tries to demystify how DNN learns feature interactions.
+It has nice therectical properties and some applications on finding useful crossing features.

 **Jun.
-2020:** Have a paper under review at [Neurips 2020](https://nips.cc/Conferences/2020) –a new connectionism perspective for analyzing connections in Neural Networks.
-It has nice therectical properties and some applications on Automated Feature Engineering.
+2020:** Have a paper under review at [Neurips 2020](https://nips.cc/Conferences/2020)